-What do I need to do before I get tested?
+What do I need to do before I test for COVID-19?

 The COVID-19 test is done by taking a swab of the back of your throat and your nose.
 You do not need to fast beforehand or take any samples with you.

 If you are getting a PCR test, you may need a referral and an appointment.

 You will need to bring your Medicare card with you — if you do not have a Medicare card, bring at least one form of identification, such as your driver's licence or student ID.
 You will also need to provide your contact details so you can get your test results.

 If you get tested at a GP practice, ask the staff how you will get your result.

 After your test, you should follow the instructions of your doctor or the healthcare professional at the testing clinic.
 In most cases, you will be told to go straight home and wait for your results.
 Do not go out in public, including to work or school.
 Practise good hand and cough hygiene, and avoid close contact with other people, including members of your own household.

 If you take a RAT, follow the instructions provided with the test.
 It is important you do not eat, drink, smoke, brush your teeth or chew gum for 10 to 30 minutes before collecting saliva for a RAT since doing these things may give you an incorrect result.